 The Seventh Circuit has held that an agreement between a patent owner and licensees to charge a company a substantially higher royalty for a license than that being paid by other industry members does not amount to a per se violation of § 1 of the Sherman Act.
 Such an agreement should be tested under the rule of reason.
 Hennessey Inds.
 Inc. v.
 FMC Corp., 779 F.2d 402 (7th Cir.
 1985).

 Although the 1995 IP Guidelines are silent as to the royalty rates to be allowed in patent licenses, prior DOJ statements indicate that it will consider the reasonableness of the patentee's choice of method for approximating the value of the license paramount, not the actual royalty paid on the sale of the patented item.
-Sales may be a reasonable method in some instances, but not in others.
+Sales may be a reasonable method in some and the same of the contract of the same of the same instances, but not in others.
 Where the patentee and licensee are horizontal competitors, a rule of reason approach should be employed against the risk of unnecessary cartelization.